Aitor Karanka: Athletic return, United States

 For 2002–03, Karanka returned to Athletic Bilbao on a three-year contract with a €40 million buyout clause.
-He helped the Lions qualify for the UEFA Cup in his second year after finishing in fifth place in the league.
+He helped the Lions to qualify for the UEFA Cup in his second year after finishing fifth in the league.

-In 2006, Karanka joined Major League Soccer (MLS) club Colorado Rapids in the United States.
-In his only season in MLS, he helped Colorado to the Western Conference play-off final, despite having his attempt saved by Darío Sala in the penalty shootout victory over FC Dallas in the semi-finals.
+In July 2006, Karanka signed for Colorado Rapids of Major League Soccer.
+In his only season, he helped his side to the Western Conference play-off final, despite having his attempt saved by FC Dallas' Darío Sala in the penalty shootout victory in the semi-finals.

-International
+International career

-Karanka only played once for Spain at senior level, on 26 April 1995 against Armenia in Yerevan (2–0 win) for the UEFA Euro 1996 qualifiers.
-He made 14 appearances for the under-21s and was a member of the team that finished runners-up at the 1996 European Championship in a final lost to Italy.
+Karanka's only appearance for Spain at senior level took place on 26 April 1995, in a 2–0 defeat of Armenia in Yerevan for the UEFA Euro 1996 qualifiers.
+He added 14 for the under-21s, being a member of the team that finished runners-up at the 1996 European Championship in a final lost to Italy.

-Karanka also represented the nation in the 1996 Summer Olympics in Atlanta, playing in four matches in an eventual quarter-final exit.
+Karanka also represented the nation in the 1996 Summer Olympics in Atlanta, playing four matches in a quarter-final exit.

 Coaching career

 Early career

-Having first worked in a development role with the Royal Spanish Football Federation, Karanka became the head coach of the Spanish under-16s national team in August 2008.

-In June 2010, Karanka was appointed assistant manager at former side Real Madrid by newly appointed manager José Mourinho.
-Karanka had been recommended to Mourinho by his former Real Madrid teammates Luís Figo, Clarence Seedorf and Predrag Mijatović.
-During their time at Madrid, the club won the 2010–11 Copa del Rey, the 2011–12 La Liga and the 2012 Supercopa de España.
+Having first worked in a development role with the Royal Spanish Football Federation, Karanka became head coach of the Spain under-16 national team in August 2008.
+In June 2010, he was named assistant at Real Madrid by newly appointed manager José Mourinho; he had been recommended to the role by his former club teammates Luís Figo, Predrag Mijatović and Clarence Seedorf.
+During their tenure, the team won the 2010–11 Copa del Rey, the 2011–12 national championship and the 2012 edition of the Supercopa de España.

-In July 2013, Karanka left the club following the arrival of Carlo Ancelotti, who brought his own coaching staff after succeeding Mourinho.
-Mourinho offered him the opportunity to follow him to Chelsea to act as his assistant manager once again; Karanka declined his offer in order to fulfil his ambition to pursue his own venture in management.
+In July 2013, Karanka left Real after the arrival of Carlo Ancelotti, who brought his own coaching staff.
+Mourinho offered him the opportunity to follow him to Chelsea, but he declined his offer in order to fulfill his ambition to pursue his own venture in management.